crimeraaa/dst-shellbells/README_OR_PERISH.md

 ## I'd recommend the following:

-1. Having a basic grasp of LUA syntax.
+1. Having a basic grasp of syntax of the programming language LUA.
-2. A Code Editor.
+2. A Code Editor of some kind.
+	- I personally use Visual Studio Code.
+Other DST modders use Notepad++ or Sublime, those seem to be popular choices.
+As long as your code editor supports syntax highlighting for LUA, it should be fine!
-3. A basic understing of ome basic Western Music Theory concepts. (rhythms, rhythmic syllable counting, scientific pitch notation, time signatures)
+3. A basic understing of ome basic Western Music Theory concepts.
+	- Rhythms
+	- Rhythmic syllable counting
+	- Sientific pitch notation
+	- Time signatures
 4. (Optional) A soul.
 5. Patience!